YannBerthelot/easygrid/README.md

 - Add example of simulation
 - Extend usage in readme.
-- Add PV production to the framework
-- Add logging system to track results
+- Extend and test logging system to track results
+- Add more tests to the simulation
+- Finish interactions of different parts